ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

 ![Enforce Configuration](images/revisions/enforce-configuration-1.png "Enforce Configuration")

 * Executing **Enforce Configuration** will:
-   * **Enforce the Revisions configuration's default settings and all its collection-specific configurations.**
+   * **Enforce the Revisions configuration's default settings and collection-specific configurations.**
      All the revisions that pend purging will be **purged**.
      {INFO: }
      Revisions that pend purging are revisions that should be purged